kaputnikGo/QTaudio/README.md

 apparently Line In is unused on Pinephone https://xnux.eu/devices/feature/audio-pp.html

-Audio in mic is clear and loud - no phone DSP, picks up ALL case vibrations. there seems to be a hotplug headphone beep too.
+Audio in mic is clear and loud - no phone DSP, picks up ALL case vibrations.<br />
+There seems to be a hotplug headphone beep too.

+Example Case:<br />
-Example Case: Headphone on with Mic unmute and no apparent audio other than hiss/static:
+Headphone on with Mic unmute and no apparent audio other than hiss/static:<br />
-Tapping the phone on the screen side at the top left corner over the headphone socket MAY fix it
+Tapping the phone on the screen side at the top left corner over the headphone socket MAY fix it<br />
+This seems to mean its hardware related and is possibly limited to the device I use.

 ====================